CIT2202/user-authentication/README.md

 # User Authentication
 ## A simple example with a hard-coded password
 Download this repository.
 The folder xyz is a website with a simple login system.
 * Open *login.php*, *login_process.php* in a text editor.
-See how the login systems is working, the email and password from the form are tested and then a session variable is set.
+See how the login system is working, the email and password from the form are tested and then a session variable is set.
 * Put the xyz website on a server.
 Login into the website and make sure you can navigate to each of the pages.
 * Have a good look at the code make sure you understand how sessions are being used to restrict access to pages in the site.